Almarch/pict/README.md

 ### Set up the Raspberry board

 Once the SD card has been written, insert it within the Raspberry Pi Zero board.
 Connect to the board your screen (using the micro HDMI-to-HDMI adapter), your mouse and keyboard (using the micro USB-to-USB adapter, beware to use the "USB" port and not the "PWR" one), the camera (using the flat cable).
-Beware the camera flat cable is in the right sense, the IR LED should glow when it is properly plugged.
+Beware the camera flat cable is plugged on the right side, the IR LED should glow when it is properly plugged.
 Finally, power the board with from the "PWR" micro USB port.

 ![](img/desktop_setup.jpg)